seed-labs/seed-emulator/examples/blockchain/D21_deploy_contract/README.md

 <a id="interact-with-server"></a>
-## Interact with the Utility server
+## Interact with the Utility server using `curl`

-After the emulator starts, we can interact with the Utility server.
+After the emulator starts, we can interact with the Utility server using the `curl` command.
 To do that, we first need to get the server's IP address (the port number used in the example is `5000`).

 ```sh